 City College has established a Learning Center to address the needs of students requiring academic assistance or remediation in their efforts to achieve and maintain satisfactory academic progress.
 The Learning Center is staffed with faculty members who are available to assist students with their academic needs.
-If a faculty member feels that a student needs additional assistance outside the scope of the Learning Center, they may recommend that the student seek additional tutorial services beyond those provided by the Learning Center.
-Students who wish to utilize the Learning Center must register at least one week prior to the requested date, by completing the Learning Center Request Form which requires the following information:
+If a faculty member feels that a student needs additional assistance outside the scope of the Learning Center, they may recommend that the student seek additional tutorial services (beyond those provided by City College).
+Students who wish to utilize the Learning Center must register at least one week prior to the requested date, by completing the Learning Center Request form found in the Student Resources section of City College's website.